rquinio/PortraitBuilder/README.md

 To re-generate the Lexer/Parser from the grammar, install Hime Parser Generator v0.5.0 (won't work with v1.0), and run the following:

-> himecc PortraitReader.gram -n Parsers.Portrait
+> himecc PortraitReader.gram -n PortraitBuilder.Parser